open-micro-services/allin-springcloud/README.md

 # Projects describe

-spring cloud is aim to support micro-services practice.
+allin-springcloud is aim to support micro-services practice with usual solutions.

 ## amqps